rore/json2flot/README.md

  }
 }
  ```
-We can define a metric that collects the counters for all API calls:
+We can define a "parent" metric that collect the metrics for all the API calls (each one will appear as a separate metric in the graph):
 ```javascript
 {
 	path : ["counters"],